- Introduction

 The global section contains directives that control the overall behavior of NXLog.

 The LogFile directive sets a destination file for NXLog internal logs.
 If this directive is unset, the log file is disabled and internal NXLog logs are not written to file (unless configured via the im_internal module).
-See also Rotating the internal log file.
+See also Log rotation and retention.

-With the User and Group directives set, NXLog will drop root privileges after starting and run under the specified user and group.
-If for some reason, any capabilities are required to be held permanently, the capabilities directive can be used.
-These directives are ignored if running on Windows.
+With the User and Group directives set, NXLog will drop root privileges after starting and run as the specified user and group.
+If, for whatever reason, Linux capabilities need to be permanently set, the Capabilities directive can be used.
+Such Linux-specific directives are ignored if running on Windows.

 See the Reference Manual for a complete list of available global directives.